 In this article, I share my bowel endometriosis story and how I finally got a diagnosis after years of pain.
 There are many of us with bowel endometriosis stories and as you read, I hope you feel solidarity from someone else who’s been through the struggle, too.

-Just over a month ago, I was waking up from laparoscopy surgery between the starchy sheets of a Michigan hospital bed.
+A few years ago, I was waking up from a diagnostic laparoscopy surgery between the starchy sheets of a Michigan hospital bed.
 Above the overwhelming nausea and the muzzy anaesthesia brain, I was given my results: endometriosis.
-Specifically, adhesions and bowel endometriosis
+Specifically, adhesions and bowel endometriosis.

 “If you desire healing, let yourself fall ill.”

 I searched for answers to my symptoms for so long – years really, but in the months leading up to my first endometriosis surgery, I treated my search for a diagnosis like a full time job.

 I had needles poked in my back and barium enemas and X-rays and radioactive pills and allergic reactions and ridiculously restrictive diets and at one point, a literal balloon stuck up my bum (this is called a manometry… it wasn’t fun).